Skip to main content

 Rate limiting

-Rate limiting of the automation API is primarily on a per-user basis - or more accurately described, per user access token.
+Rate limiting of the automation API primarily occurs on a per-user basis, or more accurately, per user access token.

 Rate limiting windows

-When an application exceeds the rate limit for a given standard API endpoint, the API will return a HTTP 429 "Too Many Requests" response code.
+If an application exceeds the rate limit for a standard API endpoint, the API will respond with an HTTP 429 "Too Many Requests" error code.

 Tips to avoid being rate limited